Tracey-Tracy/components-gha/README.md

-# Rasa GitHub Action
+# Rasa GitHub Custom Components

-You can find more information about Rasa actions in [the Rasa Open Source docs](https://rasa.com/docs/rasa/core/actions/).
-You can find more information about the action server in the [action server docs](https://rasa.com/docs/action-server).

-_You don't need to have a Dockerfile for your action server to build a Docker image, the GH action helps you to build a Docker image in the easiest way possible._
+_You don't need to have a Dockerfile for your custom component server to build a Docker image, the GH action helps you to build a Docker image in the easiest way possible._

 ## Input arguments